I. Course Prefix/Number: GER 105

 IV.
 Learning Objectives

-- To build student competence in speaking German.
+- Build student competence in speaking German.

-- To assess pronunciation and intonation.
+- Assess pronunciation and intonation.

 V. Academic Integrity and Student Conduct